reduckted/GitWebLinks/README.md

 ### 1.2.0

-Added the ability to generate links using the current branch name of current commit hash.
+* Added the ability to generate links using the current branch name of current commit hash.
+* Fixed a bug that would create the wrong URL when there was a space in the file path.

 ### 1.1.1

-Added support for multi-root workspaces.
+* Added support for multi-root workspaces.

 ### 1.0.0

-Initial release
+* Initial release